-Sequence motifs identified and used to train BrainDead for receptor-mediated microglial activation, i.e. activation of an immune response by extracellular host-derived RNA, fall into two classes based on their occurrence in the training data, i.e. whether they are mainly found in (i) activating or (ii) non-activating RNAs (see Fig. S3).
-The latter class distinguishes the BrainDead model from classic approaches that focus on activation only (14).
+Sequence motifs identified and used to train BrainDead for receptor-mediated microglial activation, i.e. activation of an immune response by extracellular host-derived RNA, fall into two classes based on their occurrence in the training data, i.e. whether they are mainly found in (i) activating or (ii) nonactivating RNAs (see Figure S3).
+The latter class distinguishes the BrainDead model from classic approaches that focus on activation only [14].
 Based on such studies, it is known that GG- and/or GU-rich motifs are important for TLR activation.
 This knowledge was independently revealed by our (uninformed) feature extraction performed to select important motifs (Table S2), thereby demonstrating the power of automated systems.
-Most activation-related k-mers are UG-/GU-rich and some, like UUGU, were also top-ranked in the study by Forsbach et al. (14).
+Most activation-related k-mers are UG-/GUrich and some, like UUGU, were also top-ranked in the study by Forsbach et al. [14].

-Three-dimensional structure analysis of TLR7 revealed that this receptor harbors two different ligand binding sites, which can act synergistically on receptor dimerization and consequent immune cell activation (Z. Zhang et al. 2016).
+Three-dimensional structural analysis of TLR7 revealed that this receptor harbours two different ligand-binding sites, which can act synergistically on receptor dimerization and consequent immune cell activation (Z. Zhang et al. 2016).
 The first binding site exhibits a preference for G over U, while the second binding interface co-crystallizes with G- and U-rich ssRNA fragments.
 The second site requires a trimer of bases with one U present in the central position.
-These receptor features regarding structure and sequence are well matched by the k-mers identified in our current study.
-Forsbach and colleagues used a battery of 4-mer sequence motifs to generate TLR7/8 activation data based on TNF- $\alpha$ and IFN- $\alpha$ release from peripheral immune cells (14).
-However, this study did not consider sequence information and thus impact of a whole mature miRNA.
-Since different binding sites with different RNA base preferences are located within TLR7 (see above, (39)) it is likely that bases within one miRNA bind to both receptor sites to achieve activation.
-Thus, miRNAs may be considered as TLR-activating chimeras.
+These receptor features regarding structure and sequence are wellmatched by the k-mers identified in our current study.
+Forsbach and colleagues used a battery of 4-mer sequence motifs to generate TLR7/8 activation data based on TNF-α and IFN-α release from peripheral immune cells [14].
+However, this study did not consider sequence information and thus the impact of a whole mature miRNA.
+Since different binding sites with different RNA base preferences are located within TLR7 (see above [32]) it is likely that bases within one miRNA bind to both receptor sites to achieve activation.
+Thus, miRNAs may be considered as TLRactivating chimeras.
 Consequently, we used the activation data generated from short single-stranded oligonucleotides of 21-26 nt length (Table S1), including a large fraction of mature miRNA sequences for our training paradigm.
+The

-The U and GU content of miRNAs was previously described to correlate with the degree of TLR7/8 activation (41, 42).
-However, specific sequence and structure features that enable a miRNA to act as functional ligand for TLR7/8 remained unexplored so far.
-In our current study, we not only raised the question which sequential features of a given miRNA are required to activate/bind to TLR7/8, but also whether these motifs are (not) masked (i.e. free accessible) for TLR7/8 binding by intramolecular and homo-dimerization structure formation.
-Our results indicate that activating k-mers are likely structure-free (unpaired/accessible), whereas homo-dimerization was not important for TLR7/8 activation.
+U and GU content of miRNAs was previously described to correlate with the degree of TLR7/8 activation [40,41].
+However, specific sequence and structural features that enable a miRNA to act as a functional ligand for TLR7/8 remained unexplored so far.
+In our current study, we not only raised the question of which sequential features of a given miRNA are required to activate/bind to TLR7/8 but also whether these motifs are (not) masked (i.e. free accessible) for TLR7/8 binding by intramolecular and homo-dimerization structure formation.
+Our results indicate that activating k-mers are likely (unpaired/accessible), structure-free whereas dimerization was not important for TLR7/8 activation.